Laurence Olivier: Life and career

-Family background and early life (1907–1924)
+1907–1924: Early life and education

-Olivier was born in Dorking, Surrey, the youngest of the three children of Agnes Louise (née Crookenden; 1871–1920) and Reverend Gerard Kerr Olivier (1869–1939).
-He had two older siblings: Sybille (1901–1989) and Gerard Dacres "Dickie" (1904–1958).
+Olivier was born in Dorking, Surrey, the youngest of the three children of the Reverend Gerard Kerr Olivier and Agnes Louise (née Crookenden).
+He had two older siblings: Sybille and Gerard Dacres "Dickie".
 His great-great-grandfather was of French Huguenot descent, and Olivier came from a long line of Protestant clergymen.
 Gerard Olivier had begun a career as a schoolmaster, but in his thirties he discovered a strong religious vocation and was ordained as a priest of the Church of England.
-He practised extremely high church, ritualist Anglicanism and liked to be addressed as "Father Olivier".
-This made him unacceptable to most Anglican congregations, and the only church posts he was offered were temporary, usually deputising for regular incumbents in their absence.
+He belonged to the high church, ritualist wing of Anglicanism and was known as "Father Olivier".
+Some Anglican congregations did not like this style, and the only church posts he was offered were temporary, usually deputising for regular incumbents in their absence.
 This meant a nomadic existence, and for Laurence's first few years, he never lived in one place long enough to make friends.

 In 1912, when Olivier was five, his father secured a permanent appointment as assistant rector at St Saviour's, Pimlico.
 He held the post for six years, and a stable family life was at last possible.
 Olivier was devoted to his mother, but not to his father, whom he found a cold and remote parent, though he learned a great deal of the art of performing from him.
 As a young man Gerard Olivier had considered a stage career and was a dramatic and effective preacher.
 Olivier wrote that his father knew "when to drop the voice, when to bellow about the perils of hellfire, when to slip in a gag, when suddenly to wax sentimental ...
 The quick changes of mood and manner absorbed me, and I have never forgotten them."